siemens/kas/docs/userguide.rst

 The files are addressed relative to the git repository path.

-The include mechanism collects and merges the content from top to buttom and depth first.
+The include mechanism collects and merges the content from top to bottom and depth first.
 That means that settings in one include file are overwritten by settings in a latter include file and entries from the last include file can be overwritten by the current file.
 While merging all the dictionaries are